ctsit/redcap_css_injector/README.md

 ```

 > **Note:**
-This query requires mysql 8.0 or later.
+This query requires MySQL 8.0 or later.

+If you run this query shortly before upgrading CSS Injector, the migrated settings will be in place for the module upgrade.
+The module will start working correctly immediately.
+You can run the script after the module upgrade, but the module will have no effect until you either run the settings migration script or set the _Apply to survey pages / data entry pages / other project pages_ checkboxes manually.

-The query should be run in PHPMyAdmin page of your REDCap instance.
-In PHPMyAdmin, select the REDCap Database, then find the redcap_external_module_settings table and click on the SQL tab of the table.
-Paste the above query in the text area and click on the Go button.
+The query should be run in against the MySQL database of your REDCap instance.
 After running the query, you should see a message saying that some rows were inserted.
+The module will start working immediately.
 In the project home page go to the **External Module > Manage** and click on the REDCap CSS Injector configure button.
 You should see your styles migrated to the new configuration format.

 ## Sample CSS